PhilipYip1988/vmware-workstation-installation-guide/windows-me-guest/readme.md

 <img src="https://github.com/user-attachments/assets/3b4c2dc4-84e5-4f27-91df-773f3a9bb67b" width="600"/>

 Select Connect at Power On.
-Autodetect is useful for a single port, but for multipe ports, it is more useful to select the serial Port indiviually.
+Autodetect is useful for a single port, but for multiple ports, it is more useful to select the serial Port indiviually.
 In this example COM3 will be used:

 <img src="https://github.com/user-attachments/assets/98fc0369-8b8a-4299-b7d6-3eed19bf55dc" width="600"/>